Drafts

 - The alert will display the name of the ingredient which requires review with the signed off and current Adjustment Factor beside it, along with the percentage difference from the previous adjustment factor.

-Adjustment Factorhas been reviewed and verified by an authorised member of the team, click on the 'Dispense with caution' button to continue dispensing.
+- Once the Adjustment Factor has been reviewed and verified by an authorised member of the team, click on the 'Dispense with caution' button to continue dispensing.

-- Draft script will now be transitioned into a dispensed script located in the 'Dispensed/New' tab.
+- Draft script will now be transitioned into a Dispensed script and can be located in the 'Dispensed/New' tab.

 Adding a draft to an order

-- Go to the 'Drafts' page and select the draft you want to add to an order.
+- Select the 'Draft' you want to add to an order.

 - You can return to the drafts list to add more drafts if needed.